The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

 The payoff is set-and-forget once mounted.

-That first fiddly install is the only time you really touch it.
+Reviewers note that first fiddly install is the only time you really touch it.

 | Ease of Use | Rating |